Helpful Information for Current Graduate Students in Chemistry

 - Select SciFinder.
 You will be prompted to log in through the proxy server before you can login to SciFinder.
 See also this guide on SciFinder: http://libguides.esf.edu/scifinder.

 - The copier in 121 Jahn can be used for photocopying for research and teaching.
 Course instructors can give you the passcode relevant to any course for which you are a graduate teaching assistant.

-Moon Library has a photocopier/scanner that allows you to scan documents directly to a thumb or flash drive or to print copies at a cost of $0.10 per page (change required).
+- Moon Library has a photocopier/scanner that allows you to scan documents directly to a thumb or flash drive.
+One can use the copier to print copies at a cost of $0.10 per page (change required).
 The SU libraries sell photocopy cards to be used in their libraries that charge 10 cents per copy in addition to having coin operated photocopiers.